Valencia Logo

 Valencia LogoValencia Logo PNG

 Footballers playing under the Valencia logo have wings.
-They fly across the field without losing the ball from their “embrace.”
-They are helped by love for their native land and football.
+They fly across the field without letting go of the ball from their “embrace.”
+Their love for their native land and football helps them.
 The emblem shows self-confidence and readiness to fight back against anyone who tries to take the championship.

 Valencia: Brand overview